benmvp/slides/2020/reactglobal/perfect-lib.md

 - In this case, our "focus on the user" principle still applies
   * Except, this time the "user" **is** the developer
   * The libraries we build will be used by other developers
-- And instead of talking about how to write the code
+- And instead of talking about how to write the code...
-  * Malte already covered some of that
   * We're gonna focus on **everything else**
   * Everything that enables developers to build user experiences with our library